What happens in Oakton when the lease ends?

-If we don't receive such notice, we will strive to make choices that will keep your rental producing the highest possible net income.
+When we don't receive such notice, we will strive to make choices that will keep your rental investment producing the highest possible net income.
 This means that we will usually create a new lease for a tenant 6 to 8 weeks before the end of the lease term in order to renew the lease.

-At that point we give the renter two choices:
+At that point we give the tenant two choices:

 - Month-to-month --- This will include a large rent increase.

-- Renew the lease --- This will lock the rental investment up for another year with a small rent increase.
+- Renew the lease --- This will lock the rental property up for another year with a small rent increase.

 When tenants break the lease

-Readying the property
+Readying the rental

 We will have the carpet professional cleaned upon renter move-out and the actual cost of carpeting will be deducted from the tenant 's security deposit, per your lease.

-We recommend that the rental owner replace the carpet every 5 to 7 years.
-We recommend that the owner paint every 5 to 7 years.
+We recommend that the owner replace the carpet every 5 to 7 years.
+We recommend that the rental owner paint every 5 to 7 years.

 Utilities